abhilashjp/lookupapp/docs/country/united-kingdom.md

 4. The supply is not exempt, which includes supplies that are subject to an option to tax.
 5. For supplies falling outside the general rule, you are registered for VAT in the United Kingdom.

-The reverse charge applies to nearly all business-to-business (B2B) service supplies, except for those that are exempt, unless specific 'use and enjoyment' provisions are in effect.
+The **reverse charge applies to nearly all business-to-business (B2B) service supplies**, except for those that are exempt, unless specific 'use and enjoyment' provisions are in effect.

 This mechanism comes into play when you, as the customer, receive services.
 In such cases, you are required to assume the roles of both the supplier and the recipient of the services.
 It is applicable even if your supplier, despite having a UK VAT registration number, is based outside the United Kingdom.